piranha/solovyov.net/src/blog/2021/streaming.md

 draft: true
 ----

 A few months ago I got a feeling that I'd enjoy live streaming some coding.
-I'm not an introspective kind of person, but it seems to be somewhere along the lines of "sitting at home," "not enough people around to complain to" and things like that.
-Plus it feels like it could spark some interesting discussions.
+Not sure exactly, but it seemed to be somewhere along the lines of "sitting at home," "not enough people around to complain to" and things like that.
+Plus it felt like it could spark some interesting discussions.
 Maybe.
 Also, this creates some time-based pressure to do smaller projects — because you're doing that every Wednesday (or whenever).
 And doing small things outside of general job-related stuff makes me feel like a person with wider interests.
 Who am I kidding though, it's all programming.

-The issue here is that I can't just start doing something.
+The issue here is that I can't just start doing something suddenly.
 I can't just buy a dishwashing machine  — I need to read up on what are the current features and trends and qualities and select the one I like.
-It's the same here  — I can't stream with my Macbook's cam even though I'm going to sit in a little sector of a video.
+It's the same with streaming  — I can't stream using Macbook cam even though I'm going to sit in a little sector of a video.
 I need a better webcam so I can feel like it's for real!
 So I set to research the topic.

 ## Camera